Utilities Procurement Senior Advisor

 Assure of the integrity of all purchasing measures with regards to policies, processes, tolls and standards.

-University degree and equivalent work experience, in an appropriate technical and commercial discipline preferred
+University degree and equivalent work experience, in an appropriate technical and commercial field preferred

 Experience in any of the following: